Oppositional Defiant Disorder (ODD) in Children

 therapists, social workers, psychologists, school psychologists, school counselors,

 and psychiatrists.
-Your child’s care team will depend on his or her needs and how
+Your child’s care team will depend on what your child needs and

-Tell others about your child’s conduct disorder.
-Work with your child’s healthcare
+Tell others who need to know about your child’s conduct disorder.
+Work with your child’s

-If ODD greatly interferes with your child’s ability to succeed in school, he or she
+If ODD greatly interferes with your child’s ability to succeed in school, they may

 with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.
 Talk with your